Between Daydreams: Tracking my algorithm-driven consumption

 To answer these questions, I started tracking my weekly consumption - basically everything I ate, bought, read, listened to, and watched.
 I categorized everything as algorithmically influenced or organic and have been exploring how much the algorithms influence me through the explore feed, targeted ads, recommended content, etc. I published 11 of these weekly consumption lists and I’ve also written reflections about Good Consumption, My Take on Instagram, Balanced Consumption, and You Are What You Eat.

 When I started this project, I was definitely struggling with digital addiction.
-I averaged 200 pick ups a day, felt a lot of guilt while scrolling Instagram, was drowning in emails, and always feeling fomo.
-I’m now more in tune with these behaviors, try my best to use my phone like a landline (by leaving it in the living room, especially overnight), keep Instagram deleted when I’m not posting, and have internalized that the digital world is not reality.
-I don’t have to explain the mental burden of being addicted to your phone, it’s a universal experience, but tracking my consumption has helped me reform my information diet and I finally feel free!
+I averaged 200 pick ups a day, was guiltily scrolling Instagram and drowning in emails, and experiencing fomo.
+I now try my best to use my phone like a landline (by leaving it in the living room, especially overnight), keep Instagram deleted when I’m not posting, and have internalized that the digital world is not reality.
+I don’t have to explain the mental burden of being addicted to our phones, it’s a universal experience, but tracking my consumption has helped me reform my information diet and now I feel free!

 I expected that the algorithm-driven consumption would be less meaningful to me or be less credible, but I did not find this to be true.

-Instead, consuming less and being intentional about what I interact with and how it makes me feel has made all the difference and really reformed my experience on the internet and the role my phone plays in my life.
+Instead, consuming less and being intentional about what I interact with and how it makes me feel has made all the difference and reformed the role my phone plays in my life.

 –Eva